Master Digital Marketing, WordPress, SEO

 Tips on Font Pairing

-Although, nothing in particular, all the requirements, should looking soothing to the eyes.
+Although nothing in particular, all the requirements, should be looking soothing to the eyes.

-But, it is good to use consistency paring instead of using too many fonts styles here and there.
+But, it is good to use consistency paring instead of using too many font styles here and there.

 Though few rules to be followed.